verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 ### Install from QGIS official plugin repository

-The easiest way to install VPP is through QGIS's Manage and Install Plugins Interface.
+The easiest way to install VPP is through QGIS Manage and Install Plugins Interface.

 First, install QGIS 3.x if it is not installed yet.
 Please download and install following this [guide](https://qgis.org/en/site/forusers/download.html).